Steve Jobs was crazy.

 I’m committed to helping a million people with qigong, so if there’s something that I’m missing, then I want to hear it!

 The comments section below every blog post is a great place to start a dialogue with me.
 I’d love to hear your thoughts!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.